New offshore wind farms

 Why is wind energy important?

 We would like to be energy independent.
 And as the Netherlands becomes more sustainable, our electricity consumption will increase.
-The intention is to use more and more electricity instead of fossil fuels.
+The intention is to use increasingly more and more electricity instead of fossil fuels.

 Offshore wind energy provides 'clean’ electricity that reduces CO2 emissions.
-It it also a reliable source of energy because of strong and constant winds in the Dutch North Sea.
-That is why will need a lot of it in the future, because we want to be climate neutral by 2050.
+It is also a reliable source of energy because of strong and constant winds in the Dutch North Sea.
+That is why we will need a lot of it in the future, because we want to be climate neutral by 2050.

-• We have more than achieved our first goal of 4.5 GW in 2023.
+We have more than achieved our first goal of 4.5 GW in 2023.
 In total, we had 4.7 GW of offshore wind energy by the end of that year.

+Under the current Offshore Wind Energy Roadmap, our goal is to reach 21 GW installed capacity.
 When we reach the 21 GW goal, Dutch offshore wind farms will supply 16% of the energy we need in the Netherlands.
+Permits for 5.5 GW of capacity have already been awarded to developers and new wind farms are under construction.

 By 2040, we will need between 30-40 GW of offshore wind energy capacity.
-This will enable us to generate enough energy to the Netherlands’ energy consumption needs.
+This will enable us to generate enough energy to meet the Netherlands’ energy consumption needs.
 This is stated in the North Sea Wind Energy Infrastructure Plan of July 2025.

 You can read more about the North Sea Wind Energy Infrastructure Plan on the page Offshore Energy Infrastructure.

-Due to rising costs and less demand for electricity than expected, development of offshore wind energy is coming to a standstill in many countries.
-To prevent this from happening in the Netherlands as well, the Dutch Government presented the Offshore Wind Energy Action Plan on 16 September 2025.
-This includes measures to financially support the construction of new wind farms.
+The Ministry of Climate Policy and Green Growth had anticipated that there might not be any applications.
+That is why the Minister presented the Offshore Wind Energy Action Plan on 16 September.
+This contains measures to financially support the construction of new wind farms.
 The plan also provides solutions to further stimulate demand for offshore wind energy.

 You can read more about the action plan in the news item: Action plan supports construction of offshore wind farms.